 - Full Access: When enabled, all users can access the system as normal. - 3.
 Click OK.

 To modify system access using the Web Client:

-1. In the Web Client, click the menu icon in the Global Navigation Bar.
+1. In the Web Client, click the Syntellis icon in the Navigation bar.
 From the Area menu, select System Administration.

-2. From the Navigation panel, select System Status > System Access.
+2. From the Navigation menu, select System Status > System Access.